Thermal power station: Feed water heating

 The boiler feed water used in the steam boiler is a means of transferring heat energy from the burning fuel to the mechanical energy of the spinning steam turbine.
 The total feed water consists of recirculated condensate water and purified makeup water.
 Because the metallic materials it contacts are subject to corrosion at high temperatures and pressures, the makeup water is highly purified before use.
-A system of water softeners and ion exchange demineralizers produces water so pure that it coincidentally becomes an electrical insulator, with conductivity in the range of 0.3–1.0 microsiemens per centimeter.
+A system of water softeners and ion exchange demineralizes produces water so pure that it coincidentally becomes an electrical insulator, with conductivity in the range of 0.3–1.0 microsiemens per centimeter.
 The makeup water in a 500 MWe plant amounts to perhaps 120 US gallons per minute (7.6 L/s) to replace water drawn off from the boiler drums for water purity management, and to also offset the small losses from steam leaks in the system.

 The feed water cycle begins with condensate water being pumped out of the condenser after traveling through the steam turbines.
 The condensate flow rate at full load in a 500 MW plant is about 6,000 US gallons per minute (400 L/s).

-The water is pressurized in two stages, and flows through a series of six or seven intermediate feed water heaters, heated up at each point with steam extracted from an appropriate duct on the turbines and gaining temperature at each stage.
+The water is usually pressurized in two stages, and typically flows through a series of six or seven intermediate feed water heaters, heated up at each point with steam extracted from an appropriate extraction connection on the turbines and gaining temperature at each stage.
 Typically, in the middle of this series of feedwater heaters, and before the second stage of pressurization, the condensate plus the makeup water flows through a deaerator that removes dissolved air from the water, further purifying and reducing its corrosiveness.
 The water may be dosed following this point with hydrazine, a chemical that removes the remaining oxygen in the water to below 5 parts per billion (ppb).
 It is also dosed with pH control agents such as ammonia or morpholine to keep the residual acidity low and thus non-corrosive.